padogrid/bundle-snappydata-template/README.md

 # Hazelcast Bundle Template

-This bundle serves as a template for creating a new Hazelcast bundle.
-Follow the steps below when creating a new bundle.
+This bundle serves as a template for creating a new Hazelcast onlne bundle.

 ## Installing Bundle

 ```bash
 install_bundle -download bundle-hazelcast-template
 ```

+## Use Case

+If you are creating a new online bundle, then you can use this template to create your bundle repo.
+It includes all the required files with marked annotations for you to quickly start developing a new online bundle.
+Please follow the steps shown below.

 ## 1. Create Repo